YoungKai7/Hosted-Pages/Sections/MRHPP.md

 Before embedding the payment page, please ensure the following:

 1. Generate a new transaction, see our [API documentation](../../../../PayFabric-APIs/blob/master/PayFabric/Sections/Transactions.md#create-a-transaction) for how.
-2. Generate a [JWT Token](/Sections/jwttoken.md) with the transaction key.
+2. Generate a [JWT](/Sections/jwttoken.md) with the transaction key.
 Assume the token value is @TOKEN.

 Build the payment hosted page URL this way: